sethblack/black-seo-analyzer/README.md

 # Black SEO Analyzer

-A professional tool for comprehensive SEO analysis, designed for SEO professionals that need their sites to be found in both search results and AI answers.
+A professional command-line tool for comprehensive SEO analysis, designed for websites that need to be found in both search results and AI answers.

 When run without a license you're limited in the number of pages you can crawl, but no other functionality is restricted.
-To purchase a license and unlock unlimited analysis power, visit [Black SEO Analyzer product page](https://www.blackseoanalyzer.com/).
+To purchase a license and unlock unlimited analysis power, visit [Black SEO Analyzer product page](https://www.sethserver.com/seo/black-seo-analyzer.html).

 ![Black SEO Analyzer](https://www.sethserver.com/static/images/black-seo-analyzer.png)

 ## Overview

 Black SEO Analyzer is a powerful command-line tool that keeps your website visible in both traditional search results and AI-generated responses.
-Good technical SEO isn't just about Google rankings - it's about making sure people can find your content when they need it.
+Good technical SEO isn't just about Google rankings—it's about making sure AI systems can find and understand your content when people ask about you.

 When your site's structure and metadata are optimized correctly, you'll appear in both search results and AI conversations.
-Black SEO Analyzer cuts through the noise and tells you exactly what's holding your site back - without buzzwords, just actionable data how you need it.
+Black SEO Analyzer cuts through the noise and tells you exactly what's holding your site back - without corporate buzzwords, just actionable data so you don't get left behind when someone asks an AI about exactly what you sell.

-## True Ownership
+## True Ownership, Not Subscription

-I'm tired of subscription-based tools that stop working when you stop paying.
-Black SEO Analyzer offers old-school (think the 80's and 90's) software ownership.
-Your purchase includes a legally-binding source code access guarantee if I ever discontinue the product - protecting your investment permanently.
+Unlike subscription-based tools that stop working when you stop paying, Black SEO Analyzer offers genuine software ownership.
+Your purchase includes a legally-binding source code access guarantee if we ever discontinue the product — protecting your investment permanently.

 **Black SEO Analyzer License: One-Time Purchase**
 - Lifetime software ownership
 - All future updates
-- Command-line and GUI access with the same license
+- Command-line efficiency
 - Source code escrow guarantee
 - Unlimited URLs and sites
 - All advanced features included